|Best for Sand||Fortress Danforth Anchor||SEE IT||

 - Sharpened flukes

-A Danforth or fluke anchor uses two sharp blades that will insert themselves into soft bottom.
+A danforth or fluke anchor uses two sharp blades that will insert themselves into soft bottom.
 To work properly, a fluke anchor is attached to a length of chain and an anchor rope.
 As the anchor drags across the bottom, the heavy chain forces the anchor shaft down and pushes the flukes into the bottom.
 To remove the anchor, retrieve the rope until you can lift the anchor shaft up, and pull the flukes out of the bottom.

-Best Boat Anchor for Muddy Bottom and Rocky Bottom: Seachoice Grapnel Anchor
+Best for Rocky Bottoms: Seachoice Grapnel Anchor

 - Weight: 1.5 pounds to 9 pounds